Sanderson station: History

 For several years after the depot was demolished, only an Amtrak information sign remained at the site.

 On May 27, 2021, a fully rebuilt station opened at the site.
 The $3 million project added an open-air shelter with a built-in bench to provide seating in the shade, a concrete platform, a concrete parking area, and concrete walkways.
-The entire station is now fully in compliance with the Americans with Disabilities Act.
+The entire station is fully in compliance with the Americans with Disabilities Act.
 The passenger shelter is built with a base of stone in gray and brown tones, from which rises a framework of massive timbers joined by metal connector plates to support the roof.
-Amtrak says the passenger shelter’s rustic design reflects the area’s natural beauty, which includes habitat supporting a great variety of cacti.
+Amtrak chose the shelter's rustic design to reflect the area's natural beauty, which includes habitat supporting a great variety of cacti.